hprodenburg/DECiM/README.md

 - Optax
 - numdifftools

 **PLEASE NOTE: The numdifftools package is a new requirement.
-If you are updating DEC*i*M to 1.4.0, please remember to install numdifftools.**
+If you are updating DEC*i*M to version 1.4.0, please remember to install numdifftools.**

 **PLEASE NOTE: DEC*i*M has been reported not to work well together with Conda.
 Please do not use a Python 3 installation with Conda to install and run DEC*i*M.**